(First published in December, 2011)

 Fulfilling my quest, however, is a different matter.

 I always wanted to live for something.
 The idea of just marking time and occupying the hours with "whatever" always seemed a troublesome modus operandi.
 There had to be a larger significance for my earthly sojourn.

-One of the first things that dawned on me after coming to Christ was that I had now discovered that "larger significance.”
+Shortly after coming to Christ, I knew I had found it!
+I had discovered that "larger significance.”
 I now had a reason to live… a quest.
-Well, I did not discover it so much as God in his mercy let me see it (as He will do for all who would open their hearts to him).
+Well, I didn’t really discover it.
+God in his mercy let me see it… just as he does for all who open their hearts to him.

-How did the Apostle Paul remain so clear-headed, focused and passionate right to the end?
+How did the Apostle Paul remain clear-headed, focused and passionate right to the end?

 I want to be like that.

-While not wishing to compare anyone to hobbits and dwarves, I do wish that our churches had a greater sense of being a band of brothers and sisters on a quest... that we would keep our eye on the prize… stay willing to live and die for the Captain of our salvation (and for one another) in the pursuit of our quest.
+While not wishing to compare anyone to hobbits and dwarves, I do wish that our churches had a greater sense of being a band of brothers and sisters on a quest... keeping our eye on the prize… willing to live and die for the Captain of our salvation—and for one another—in the pursuit of our quest.